Fsessini/hermes/README.md

 # HERMES - HElicopter Real-time Model for Engineering Simulation.
 This project made me even more passionate and curious about helicopters but most importantly it convinced me it is better if I keep studying them instead of trying to fly one.
-Watch me as I desperately try to hold an hover:
+Watch me as I desperately try to hold a hover:
 <p align="center">
 <img src="/media/hover_piloting.gif" alt="Alt text" width="400"/><img src="/media/joystick.gif" alt="Alt text" width="200"/>
 </p>
-Quite the performance ah?
+Quite the performance huh?
 Jokes aside, in this personal project I built a non-linear, 9-DoF dynamic model for real-time simulation of conventional configuration helicopters in MATLAB/Simulink.
 It can be used to perform piloted simulations using a joystick or for control system design and flying qualities evaluation (mainly the latter if your piloting skills are similar to mine).

 ## Brief description of the model